Taking a break before and during a surgical procedure can reduce the risk of surgical error and adverse medical events.

 Speak with our experienced medical malpractice lawyers today

-The law firm of Schochor and Staton, P.A. helps individuals and families hurt by medical mistakes.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. helps individuals and families hurt by medical mistakes.
 Serving clients throughout the country from offices in Baltimore, Maryland, and Washington, DC, we offer a free consultation to discuss your case.
 Contact us or call 410-234-1000.